 In those situations where you have to take them with you, both of these important identification documents should be stored in your RFID travel wallet.
 As a side note, I’d also recommend you keep copies of both.
 The copies should be stored separately from the real thing.

 Everyone travels with plastic nowadays, which is great and super convenient.
-However, I am an advocate for carrying some cash with you.
-I’ve often found myself in situations where a credit card is not accepted, or the kind of card I have isn’t accepted (e.g. American Express).
-I’ve even noticed sometimes that even though I don’t have transaction fees with my card, there is a fee put on by the vendor for using a credit card.
+However, there is value in carrying some cash with you.
+In certain situations, a credit card may not accepted or the kind of card you have isn’t accepted (e.g. American Express).

-While we keep everything handy/dandy on our phones now, I always keep a paper copy of my travel itinerary.
-The itinerary has all the info I’ll need- the hotel I’m staying at, phone numbers for the hotel, phone numbers of the people I’m traveling with, emergency contact info for my people back home, and the planned activities we have.
-In a pinch, I can bust it out and show whomever I need to if I’m asking for help or even just confirming what we’re doing next.
+While we keep everything handy/dandy on our phones now, keep a paper copy of my travel itinerary.
+The itinerary has all the info you need- the hotel, phone numbers for the hotel, phone numbers of the people you’re traveling with, emergency contact info for people back home, and the planned activities we have.
+In a pinch, you can take it out and show whomever if I’m asking for help or even just confirming what we’re doing next.

 Yes, you can do all that in your phones, HOWEVER, what if your phone dies?
 What if there’s no wifi to connect to?
 What if you’re in a spot with little to no service?
 These things do happen and can put you in a rough spot.
-In the name of travel safety, and being prepared, I highly recommend a print out of all that essential information.
+In the name of travel safety, and being prepared, its recommended to a print out of all that essential information.

 Travel Perks Cards